 The Open Bank Project (OBP) already enables banks to share customer data with authorised Fintechs and Startups (consent permitting) by using a catalogue of APIs.

-Keeping this in mind, he decided to exemplify this concept by considering a fictional partnership between a bank and a fintech.
+Keeping this in mind, he decided to provide an example of a fictional partnership between a bank and a fintech.

 Firstly, the bank uses OBP middleware to communicate with the fintech and sets up a few features:

 1. Create a new card product by using Create Product API, Product Attribute API, Create Card API and Create Card Attribute API.
 By doing so, a generalised OBP card can become the bank’s “keeping-up-with-the-Paris-agreement” card.

 2. Add the ‘MCC’ attribute to the ‘Merchant’ entity (aka Counterparty in OBP).
 This can be done by using the Add Counterparty More Info API.

 3. Create a new View (called say “CO2”) to share only anonymised and relevant transaction data with the fintech.
 This can be done by using Create View API and allows the fintech to calculate CO2 emissions without having complete access to sensitive information.

 4. Create a Consent on the CO2 view for the account which can be shared with the fintech

 Now, every time a merchant initiates a transaction, the following happens:

 1. The bank transmits the relevant filtered information to the fintech.

 2. The fintech company uses the merchant’s information stored in the card’s transactional metadata to get the MCC.

 3. The fintech enriches the information by translating the MCC and goods into a carbon score.

 4. The fintech posts the enriched information and the score back into the transactional metadata by using the Add a Comment API.
 This information will serve as a log for the user, the bank, and the fintech.
 In fact, users can easily enrich OBP transaction data with tags and even images.

 5. The bank can now create aggregated, periodical insights for its end-users (e.g. monthly and /or peer comparison etc.) who are going to expect this kind of service from their bank.